mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/208828) in GitLab 13.0.

-By default, if any ref on the remote mirror has diverged from the local repository, the *entire push* fails, and no updates occur.
+By default, if any ref on the remote mirror has diverged from the local repository, they are forcibly pushed to.

-For example, if a repository has `main`, `develop`, and `stable` branches that have been mirrored to a remote, and then a new commit is added to `develop` on the mirror, the next push attempt fails, leaving `main` and `stable` out-of-date despite not having diverged.
-No change on any branch can be mirrored until the divergence is resolved.
+For example, if a repository has `main` and `develop` branches that have been mirrored to a remote, and then a new commit is added to `develop` on the mirror.
+The next push updates all of the references on the mirror, including the diverged `develop`.

-With the **Keep divergent refs** option enabled, the `develop` branch is skipped, allowing `main` and `stable` to be updated.
+With the **Keep divergent refs** option enabled, the `develop` branch is skipped, causing only `main` to be updated.
 The mirror status reflects that `develop` has diverged and was skipped, and be marked as a failed update.